yuelinxin/yuelinxin/README.md

 #### Biography 🚀
 > Hi there 👋, I'm **Yuelin Xin**.
-> Currently an undergrad at University of Leeds.
+> Currently an undergrad at [University of Leeds](https://www.leeds.ac.uk/).
-> Also the co-founder and research fellow at [**Miracle Factory**](https://miraclefactory.co/), an AI development and research community.
+> Also the co-founder and research fellow at [Miracle Factory](https://miraclefactory.co/), an AI development and research community.

 #### Current Field of Interest 📓
 > * Computer Vision & Pattern Recognition